Ignition Interlock Device in Florida

 If the interlock device is required as part of your DUI conviction, then the court will report that requirement to the DHSMV.

-The Employment Vehicle Exception to the Ignition Interlock Device
+What is the Employment Vehicle Exception to the Ignition Interlock Device?

 Under § 316.1937(7), if the court limits a person convicted of DUI to driving only vehicles “equipped with a functioning ignition interlock device,” employer owned vehicles used by the convicted offender in the course of employment are excluded.